Orange County Auditor-Controller Eric Woolery died Wednesday night, it was announced Thursday. He was 53.

 Sen. Patricia Bates, R-Laguna Niguel, called Woolery a “dear friend” and said he was a “steadfast taxpayer advocate who used his expertise and experience to promote good and fair government in Orange County.”

 Woolery served as the deputy director of administration for the Riverside County District Attorney’s Office for seven years before being elected in Orange County.
-He also served on the Orange County Board of Education and as treasurer for the city of Orange.
+He also served on the Orange County Board of Education and treasurer for the city of Orange.

 Woolery graduated from Lutheran High School in Orange and earned a bachelor’s degree in business administration from Cal State Fullerton.
 After his graduation, he worked at the accounting firm Ernst & Young, where he earned his certified public accountant license.